Undermount Personal Storage

 Next Steps

 There are some minor design changes that I’d like to implement such as shrinking the cable openings in the back of the unit and integrating a lock mechanism.
-I’d also like to investigate using a metal door instead of a wooden one for the sake of lowering cost.
+I’d also like to investigate using a metal door instead of a wooden one to lower cost.
 A more rigorous cost model as well as user testing must also be done before this prototype can be manufactured at scale.